Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Pros

-The potential for a low or no annual fee makes this an accessible credit-building option if you’d rather not deposit hundreds of dollars for a secured card.
+The potential for a low or no annual fee makes this an accessible credit-building option, especially if you don't want to put down a deposit with a secured card.

-It’s accessible with a bad-to-fair credit score and you could be pre-approved without affecting your credit score.
+You could qualify with a bad-to-fair credit score, and pre-approvals won’t affect your credit score.

-With consistent good habits, you can get a credit limit increase over time, making it easier to keep credit utilization in check.
+With consistent good habits, you might get a credit limit increase over time, making it easier to keep your credit utilization in check.

 Cons

-• This card has a high APR for a credit-building card, a risky choice if you’re inexperienced with credit or struggle to pay off your balance each month.
+This card has a high APR for a credit-building card, which is risky if you’re inexperienced with credit or struggle to pay off your balance each month.

-• The card’s minimum starting credit limit of $300 is better than the typical $200, but it’s still low enough to make it tough to maintain good credit utilization.
+The card’s minimum starting credit limit is typically $300.
+This is better than the usual $200, but it’s still low enough to make it tough to maintain good credit utilization.

 Why you might want the Mission Lane Visa